 Final Thoughts on the Ice Excavation Activity

 Overall, the ice excavation activity was a huge success.
 Both of the kids loved it, and we had so much fun together thinking of different ways to free the figurines and pom poms.
 Zoe even had fun collecting all the figurines together so that we could dry them out in the sun and use them for the next ice excavation adventure!
-We will definitely be doing this one again and again!
-Next time, I am going to try sprinkling salt to see how well salt melts ice!
+We will be doing this one again and again!
+Next time, I will try sprinkling salt to see how well salt melts ice!

 What other water activities do you like to do with your kids?